wezside/Toolkit/README.md

 ---------

 A component architecure for pure Actionscript components to allow for easy integration with the [StyleManager](http://github.com/wezside/Toolkit/blob/master/src/com/wezside/utilities/manager/styleManager/StyleManager.as "StyleManager").
 Support for visual states and a runtime style SWF similar to Flex Runtime CSS is the key to a UIElement.
 It also supports the use of this component with MXML syntax.
+[Modulo](http://github.com/wezside/Modulo "Modulo") supports the auto loading of such a style SWF and injects instances into modules for ease of use.

 [MockUIElementExample](http://github.com/wezside/Toolkit/blob/master/src/test/com/wezside/components/MockUIElementExample.as  "MockUIElementExample")